helto4real/hassio/README.md

 - Osram Zigbee outdoor plugs x 2
 - Osram Zigbee indoor plug
 - Sonoff wifi smartswitch
+- Unifi AP wifi (used as wifitracker)
+- Google Maps (used as gps tracker)
+- NUC Bluetooh (used as BT tracker)

 ## My usecases
 See project tab to see what use-cases I implemented and wants to implement